Generic Name: Clindamycin and Tretinoin (klin da MYE sin & TRET i noyn)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Ziana (clindamycin / tretinoin topical)

 Other brands: Veltin